codatio/codat-docs/docs/enterprise/tech-overview/architecture/shared-responsibility-model.md

 Operations at Codat are performed entirely on cloud hosted platforms.
 As such, responsibilities vary across layers of the stack.

+The table below articulates the responsible parties at each layer of our Platform As A Service offering.

 |  &nbsp;              | Responsibility           | How is it done?              |
 |----------------------|--------------------------|------------------------------|
 | Codat Responsibility | Information and Data     | &#x2022; Codat Control Framework <br /> &#x2022; Data Retention Policy <br /> &#x2022; Encryption Policy <br /> &#x2022; Access Control Policy <br /> &#x2022; Security & Data Protection <br /> &#x2022; [Information Security Policy](https://trust.codat.io/)🔗 <br /> &#x2022; [Acceptable Use Policy](https://trust.codat.io/)🔗 <br /> &#x2022; [Data Security](/enterprise/tech-overview/security/data-security) |